In the Beginning: 1894-2012

 We made it through a trial by fire and see that God is great!
 Through our years without a building, we learned that the church is the people; the four walls are just a luxury!
 Because of the loyal disciples who make up the core of our church, we are back and better than ever.
 Rev. Wanda Lancaster has served us since 2004, and I thank God we had her during that time period because she helped us stay strong with her leadership and faith.

 Information about the ways we help our community is available under Community Outreach.
-Information on fun activities is available under Upcoming Events.
-Information on how our members grow as Christians is available under Spiritual Growth.
+Information on our upcoming events is available under Upcoming Events.
+Information on how our members grow as Christians is available under Growing in the Grove.